 Guitarists ALWAYS need strings.
 Without exception.
 Usually at the most inopportune times.
 Your guitarist will love a little bit of extra security knowing they have an extra pack in their gig bag.
 I use D’Addario EXP16 Coated Phosphor Bronze acoustic strings in a light gauge on my Taylor.
 They’re really bright and wonderful for fingerpicking.
 And the coating helps them last a lot longer.
+I also like these Martin Retro strings: they’re a light gauge, but they sound slightly mellower and less bright, which is a wonderful compliment for my usually-bright-sounding Taylor 214.
 If you can determine what type of strings your guitarist prefers, they will love seeing a new set of strings in their stocking!

 Another things that guitarists always need but always seem to lose is picks.
 They’re like lighters and pens.
 They are the easiest things in the world to misplace exactly when you need them.
 You writer will appreciate a grab-bag of picks.
 They come in light and heavy and everything in between, so unless you know what your guitarist prefers, get them an assortment, like this Fender Premium Picks Sampler (a 24 Pack with Thin, Medium & Heavy Gauges).
 Extra fun little sidenote – Picks come in every single color, shape, and material out there.
 Some even have images.
 These are super fun to toss into a stocking on Christmas eve, just for smiles.